Temhr/nixlab/README.md

 # Features
 Contains
-- **Cachix**: cache of prebuilt nixpkgs binaries to speed up my builds
+- **Cachix**: cache of prebuilt nixpkgs binaries to speed up buildtime
 - **Flakes**: entrypoint; version-pins nixpkg dependencies in a lock file
 - **Home Manager**: declarative configuration for user environment (packages and dotfiles)
 - **Modules**: configurations encapsulated by role or function